 Generation of Order Notes and Receipts

-Each time a sale is recorded through OpenPOS, you have the option of generating a receipt or order note.
+Each time a sale is recorded through OpenPOS, you can generate a receipt or order note.
 Now, keeping a paper copy of each transaction or providing your customers with a receipt for their purchase is easy.
 You can even set the service to automatically email customers a receipt for safekeeping.
-Of course, it’s not necessary to generate a physical order note or receipt if you don’t need to.
+Of course, generating a physical order note or receipt is unnecessary if you don’t need to.
 Everything will still be recorded in the system and, if relevant, synched across multiple sites.

 Detailed User Tracking

 As you can have multiple users accessing the point of sale system, either at the same time or over time, it’s important that you can track who has done what.
 Thankfully, the OpenPOS plugin has just the functionality required for this.
-By recording session information like the cashier name, location, and IP address, you should find it easier to manage disputes, query transactions, and monitor how the service is being used by your staff.
+By recording session information like the cashier name, location, and IP address, you should find it easier to manage disputes, query transactions, and monitor how your staff is using the service.

 Backup Camera Barcode Scanner Solution

 As mentioned earlier in this OpenPOS review, you can use this tool with a barcode scanner as part of your point of sale system.
-However, should a problem arise with your scanner or one not be present, you can use the camera of your tablet or another device as a backup solution.
+However, should a problem arise with your scanner or one not present, you can use your tablet’s camera or another device as a backup solution.